ryanallen/articles/markdown/UXPin/app-design-process.md

 > “When people talk, listen completely.
 Most people never listen.”
 ― Ernest Hemingway

 As you may have read in the last section, the first step in our UX design process was to define the problem in an effort to better understand the core of what we are trying to solve.
 We want to design a deep and meaningful experience for our potential users as opposed to a shallow simple feature.
-The second step in our process is defining [who the users are](http://www.usabilityfirst.com/glossary/know-thy-user/), and what they need to solve the problem.
+The second step in our process is defining [who the ideal user is](http://www.usabilityfirst.com/glossary/know-thy-user/), and what they need to solve the problem.

 In order to discover who our users are we will be collecting raw data through observing, interviewing, and surveying users of existing solutions as well as subject matter experts.
 If you are working on a product that already exists and you already know who your users are, you may be able collect raw data in the form of [digital analytics](https://support.google.com/analytics/answer/6080732?hl=en), [crash reports](https://try.crashlytics.com), [bounce rates](http://www.analytics-ninja.com/blog/2012/06/google-analytics-bounce-rate-demystified.html), [a/b tests](https://support.google.com/analytics/answer/1745147?hl=en), [observing users](http://www.uxmatters.com/mt/archives/2014/01/participatory-observation.php), [conducting interviews](https://lookback.io/learn/user-experience-research/in-person-research), [surveys](https://www.interaction-design.org/literature/article/useful-survey-questions-for-user-feedback-surveys), [focus groups](https://assessment.trinity.duke.edu/documents/How_to_Conduct_a_Focus_Group.pdf), [competitor analysis](http://danforth.co/pages/2014/03/01/conducting-a-solid-ux-competitive-analysis/), [diary studies](https://en.wikipedia.org/wiki/Diary_studies), [social media mining](http://dmml.asu.edu/smm/book/), [competitive content audits](https://www.content-insight.com/resources/content-inventory-and-audit-articles/competitive-content-audit/), and other [usability studies](https://en.wikipedia.org/wiki/Usability_testing).
 If, like in our case, this is a new app without an existing user-base, it is best to first gain some insight into who our potential target users actually are.